 Such an effort could be undertaken by the US or another government, using an

-However unlikely (not!) it might seem that such efforts would succeed, both are simple, cheap, and could be done now.
+However unlikely (not!) it might seem that such efforts would succeed, both (open and covert) are simple, cheap, and could be done now.
 Of course the consequences for humankind, if successful, would be enormous.